Naedri/company-simulation/README.md

 npm install
 npm run start
 ```
 You will need to add NODE_ENV=DEV in your environnment variables for local development.
-Either way, you can rename .env.local to .env.
 #### Launching the client

 In another terminal, install dependencies then launch the client.